 Help in a Crisis

-The National Suicide Prevention Lifeline is now available by simply dialing 988 or chat online at 988lifeline.org.
+Access the National Suicide Prevention Lifeline by dialing 988 or chat online at 988lifeline.org.
 For life threatening emergencies, please call 911.
-For local assistance with a mental health or substance use concern, you can find help by calling the Massachusetts Emergency Service Providers program at 877-382-1609 to connect with a clinician 24/7.

 Crisis Help and Information

-Multiple options for connecting with behavioral health care specialists and/or trained peers during a mental health or substance use crisis are outlined.
-Information about planning for future crises is included.
+This list provides options for connecting with behavioral health care specialists and/or trained peers during a mental health or substance use crisis.

 Locating Mental Health Care Providers